mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

 related_stories:
   - ""
 ---
-**Register for the Open Access Publishing in Asian Studies event and learn more about the rich tradition of Asian Studies scholarship and publishing at the University of Michigan**
+**Register for the Open Access Publishing in Asian Studies event and learn more about the rich tradition of Asian Studies scholarship and publishing at the University of Michigan.**

 <div class="lg:float-right lg:-mr-64 lg:w-3/5 border-l-8 border-sea-blue px-6 pt-6 ml-6 mb-4"><a href="https://oa_asianstudies.eventbrite.com"><img class="mb-4" src="/assets/register-button.png"><p></p></a></div>